nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. Amethyst shows a list of tasks
 3. User requests to mark task(s) as done
-4. Amethysts marks specified task(s) as done
+4. Amethyst marks specified task(s) as done
 Use case ends.

 **Extensions**